jadon-lindburg/Starbound-modding-tools/packmod/README.txt

 |   USE   |
 -----------
 To use packmod.cmd, just drag your mod folder onto it.
-As long as you have set everything up correctly, your mod will be packed directly into your Starbound\mods folder for testing and into a folder named 'packed' in the same folder as packmod.cmd for easy distribution.
+As long as you have set everything up correctly, your mod will be packed directly into your Starbound\mods folder for testing and into a folder named 'packed' in your MyStarboundMods folder for easy distribution.
 For example, if your source files are in MyStarboundMods\ModName, packmod.cmd will save ModName.pak to both [installpath]\mods and MyStarboundMods\packed.

 -----------